gavinhoward/bc/manuals/development.md

 Vectors store some information about the type that they hold:

 * The size (as returned by `sizeof`).
-* The destructor.
+* An enum designating the destructor.

-If the destructor is `NULL`, it is counted as the type not having a destructor.
+If the destructor is `BC_DTOR_NONE`, it is counted as the type not having a destructor.

 But by storing the size, the vector can then allocate `size * cap` bytes, where `cap` is the capacity.
 Then, when growing the vector, the `cap` is doubled again